UST-MICO/docs/domain_model.rst

 *Required fields*

+    * id
+        The id of this service.
+MUST be readable and writable from the perspective of the Jackson mapper to handle recursive service dependencies.

     * shortName
-        Brief name for the service intended to be used as unique identifier.
+        A brief name for the service.
+In conjunction with the version it must be unique.
+Pattern is the same as the one for Kubernetes Service names.

     * name
-        Full name of the artifact, intended for humans.
+        The name of the artifact.
+Intended for humans.
+Required only for the usage in the UI.

     * version
-        Version of this service.
+        The version of this service.
+E.g. the GitHub release tag.

     * description
         Human readable description of this service.

-    * serviceInterfaces
-        The list of interfaces provided by this service.
+Is allowed to be empty (default).
+Null values are skipped.

     * serviceCrawlingOrigin
         Indicates where this service originates from, e.g., GitHub (downloaded and built by MICO) or DockerHub (ready-to-use image).
+Null is ignored.

 *Optional fields*

+    * serviceInterfaces
+        The list of interfaces this service provides.
+Is read only.
+Use special API for updating.

     * dependencies
         The list of services that this service requires in order to run normally.
+Is read only.
+Use special API for updating.

     * predecessor
         Same MicoService with previous version.

-    * dockerfilePath
-        The relative (to vcsRoot) path to the Dockerfile.

     * dependencies
         List of services this service requires in order to run normally.